What You’ll Learn

 SiteGround Captcha

 SiteGround’s captcha security feature can prevent MainWP Dashboard connections.
 Indicator: Connection Test shows HTTP status code 202 Accepted.
 Resolution: Contact SiteGround support and request they whitelist your MainWP Dashboard’s IP address.
-Find your IP at MainWP > Server under Server IP.SSL Certificate Verification Issues
+Find your IP at MainWP > Server under Server IP.If the Server IP shows a local address like 127.0.0.1, contact your MainWP Dashboard host to get the actual external IP address.

 SSL certificate misconfiguration or expiration can prevent MainWP from connecting to child sites.Check SSL status